 Why Reading Business Books May Actually Help You Get More Money

-What’s one habit that financially successfull CEOs and founders have in common?
+One habit that successful CEOs and founders have in common?

 They read.
 A LOT.